-The commercialization of Riona and VAFSEO in Japan and our current and potential future efforts with respect to the development and commercialization of our products and product candidates outside of the United States subject us to a variety of risks associated with international operations, which could materially adversely affect our business.
+The commercialization of Riona and VafseoTM in Japan and our current and potential future efforts with respect to the development and commercialization of our products and product candidates outside of the United States subject us to a variety of risks associated with international operations, which could materially adversely affect our business.

-Our Japanese sublicensee, Japan Tobacco, Inc., or JT, and its subsidiary, Torii Pharmaceutical Co., Ltd., or Torii, commercialize Riona, the trade name for ferric citrate hydrate in Japan, as an oral treatment for the improvement of hyperphosphatemia in patients with CKD, including DD-CKD and NDD-CKD in Japan.
+Our Japanese sublicensee, Japan Tobacco, Inc., or JT, and its subsidiary, Torii Pharmaceutical Co., Ltd., or Torii, commercialize Riona, the trade name for ferric citrate hydrate in Japan, as an oral treatment for the improvement of hyperphosphatemia in patients with CKD, including DD-CKD and NDD-CKD, and for the treatment of adult patients with iron deficiency anemia, or IDA, in Japan.
 We also granted Otsuka Pharmaceutical Co.
 Ltd., or Otsuka, exclusive rights to commercialize vadadustat in Europe, China and certain other markets, subject to marketing approvals.
-In Japan and certain other countries in Asia, we granted Mitsubishi Tanabe Pharma Corporation, or MTPC, exclusive rights to commercialize vadadustat, which has been approved and is being marketed by MTPC in Japan under the trade name VAFSEO.
-We are also conducting our global Phase 3 development with respect to vadadustat for the treatment of anemia due to CKD.
-As a result of these and other activities, we are or may become subject to additional risks in developing and commercializing our product and product candidates outside the United States, including:
+In Japan and certain other countries in Asia, we granted Mitsubishi Tanabe Pharma Corporation, or MTPC, exclusive rights to commercialize vadadustat, which has been approved and is being marketed by MTPC in Japan under the trade name VafseoTM.
+As a result of these and other activities, we are or may become subject to additional risks in developing and commercializing Auryxia and vadadustat outside the United States, including:

-- political, regulatory, compliance and economic developments that could restrict our ability to manufacture, market and sell our products; - changes in international medical reimbursement policies and programs; - changes in healthcare policies of foreign jurisdictions; - trade protection measures, including import or export licensing requirements and tariffs; - our ability to develop relationships with qualified local distributors and trading companies; - political and economic instability in particular foreign economies and markets; - diminished protection of intellectual property in some countries outside of the United States; - differing labor regulations and business practices; - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' and service providers' activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, or FCPA, the UK Bribery Act or similar local regulation; - compliance with the EU General Data Protection Regulation, or GDPR; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - potentially negative consequences from changes in or interpretations of tax laws; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and

-• business interruptions resulting from geopolitical actions, including war and terrorism or natural disasters including earthquakes, typhoons, floods and fires.
+- political, regulatory, compliance and economic developments that could restrict our ability to manufacture, market and sell our products; - changes in international medical reimbursement policies and programs: - changes in healthcare policies of foreign jurisdictions; - trade protection measures, including import or export licensing requirements and tariffs; - our ability to develop relationships with qualified local distributors and trading companies; - political and economic instability in particular foreign economies and markets; - diminished protection of intellectual property in some countries outside of the United States; - differing labor regulations and business practices; - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' and service providers' activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, or FCPA, the UK Bribery Act or similar local regulation; - compliance with the EU General Data Protection Regulation, or GDPR; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - potentially negative consequences from changes in or interpretations of tax laws; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and business interruptions resulting from geopolitical actions, including war and terrorism or natural disasters including earthquakes, typhoons, floods and fires.

-In addition, we receive revenues from royalty payments converted to U.S. dollars based on net sales of Riona and VAFSEO in Japanese yen.
+In addition, we receive revenues from royalty payments converted to U.S. dollars based on net sales of Riona and VafseoTM in Japanese yen.
 The exchange rates between the Japanese yen on the one hand, and the U.S. dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
 Our results of operations could be adversely affected over time by certain movements in exchange rates, particularly if the Japanese yen depreciates against the U.S. dollar.